 One of the advantages of the radio remote control is that flash functions can be set, changed, and adjusted from the menu of the controlling camera.
 The only caveat in regards to the radio wireless function is that it can sometimes be a little difficult to set up initially and somewhat temperamental in use.
 Firmware updates are likely to address some of those issues.

-For anyone using the newest Nikon professional and prosumer DSLRs or the new mirrorless Z cameras, this speedlight is a good fit.
-It has features that allow it to cover almost any situation a serious photographer can find themselves in.
-The heat management and full integration with camera and lens functions, auto or manual, bring this flash to the top of the heap of Nikon speedlights.
+For anyone using the newest Nikon professional and prosumer DSLRs or the new mirrorless Z cameras, this Speedlight is a good fit.
+The Nikon SB-5000 has features that allow it to cover almost any situation a serious photographer can find themselves in.
+The heat management and full integration with camera and lens functions, auto or manual, bring this flash to the top of the heap of Nikon Speedlights.